 Rejecting the marriage plot Lane rejects all plot.
 He dispenses with the laborious machinery of bourgeois realism and offers in effect two walks, two tours of Sydney with commentary and discussion.
-This is what Aragon did thirty years later in Paris Peasant, at the end of his surrealist phase, at the movement of turning to socialist realism.
-Lane by negating bourgeois realism develops a new structure, a free form prefiguring the 'modernist,' whose effects are gained from the collocation and contrast of tone.
-Like Jack London or D.H.
-Lawrence, Lane was concerned with ideas.
-At the moment that Henry James was laving the total stress on the dramatisation of consciousness within highly stringent formal conventions.
-Lane insisted on retaining content, on the communicative, social role of literature.
+This is what Aragon did thirty years later in Paris Peasant, at the end of his surrealist phase, at the moment of turning to socialist realism.
+Lane by negating bourgeois realism develops a new structure, a free form prefiguring the 'modernist', whose effects are gained from the collocation and contrast of tone.
+Like Jack London or D. H. Lawrence, Lane was concerned with ideas.
+At the moment that Henry James was laying total stress on the dramatization of consciousness within highly stringent formal conventions, Lane insisted on retaining content, on the communicative, social role of literature.
 And new formal possibilities emerged in the act of creation, the material determined its own form.
-The abandonment of arbitrary plot allowed a break through into a new realism.
+The abandonment of arbitrary plot allowed a breakthrough into a new realism.
 So that instead of the novel's ending being all tied up, we are left with openness, choice.
 Ned sets off back to Queensland and will eventually be arrested and gaoled; yet Strong's telegram has been intercepted by union activists and Ned is warned to leave the train before the end of his journey and continue back overland.
-Labor is organising.
-Yet the strike that Ned goes off to organise, the reader knows has already been defeated.
-In the immediate perspective that could be tragedy; in the longer perspective that Lane established through Geisner, this is but an episode on the path to socialism.
-As with London's The Iron Heel, the marxist perspective on the ultimate victory of socialism provides the positive context in which to situate the immediate defeat, so that the stress is on the positive movement of the future.
+Labor is organizing.
+Yet the strike that Ned goes off to organize, the reader knows, was to be defeated.
+In the immediate perspective that could be tragedy; in the longer perspective that Lane establishes through Geisner, this is but an episode on the path to socialism.
+As with London's The Iron Heel, the Marxist perspective on the ultimate victory of socialism provides the positive context in which to situate the immediate defeat, so that the stress is on the positive movement of the future.
 Particular episodes may fail, but the understanding of socialism is spreading.
 The cumulative effect of the conversion of individual upon individual like Ned is preparing a mass movement.
-The stress on individual consciousness change is reiterated in Ned's discussion with Mrs. Stratton at the end of the novel.
-Geisner, she says.
+The stress on individual consciousness change is reiterated in Ned's discussion with Mrs Stratton at the end of the novel.
+Geisner, she says, is moulding the world as a potter moulds clay.
+It frightens me, sometimes.
+I open a new book and there are Geisner's very ideas.